yessycrown/t4ds/_posts/2023-04-09-topological-distances.md

 ## Distances in Topological Data Analysis

-Now that we have our hands on two different filtrations, a natural question emerges.
-How do I differentiate between them?
+Now that we have our hands on two filtrations with different persistence diagrams, a natural question emerges.
+How do I measure distance between them?
-Indeed, the shape in these two sets of data is clearly topologically different!
+Indeed, each filtration is clearly doing something different!

-The main focus of this session will be defining distance in TDA.
+The main new concept we'll introduce in this session will be defining distance in TDA.
-Namely, we will define a distance between persistence diagrams.
+This is done by defining distance between persistence diagrams.

 Let's briefly think about what a persistence diagram is.
 Really, it's nothing more than a set of points, and a diagonal.